-Our vision for SMSC – Spiritual, Moral, Social, and Cultural development – at OSA is for our students to develop holistically over time to be fully inclusive, accepting and tolerant of others’ differences whether this be culture, race, religion, belief, gender, sexual orientation.
+At OSA, students will develop holistically, over time, to be fully inclusive, accepting and tolerant of others’ differences, whether this be culture, race, religion, belief, gender, sexual orientation.
 Students know about these protected characteristics but are also kind and understanding around other things that make us different such as special educational needs and disabilities, hair colour, body shape and size and personal style.

-At OSA we have a fully comprehensive Personal Development offer.
-This incorporates SMSC – Spiritual, Moral, Social, and Cultural development.
+We have a fully comprehensive Personal Development offer at the Academy, which incorporates SMSC – Spiritual, Moral, Social, and Cultural development.
 Within the offer are a wide range of opportunities to develop personal and social skills that will enable them to become well-rounded, responsible, and engaged members of society.

 At OSA we have a well established Student Leadership Council with Student Leaders in Year 11, the remaining body of the council made up from one representative from each tutor group.
 The recruitment takes place each academic year in September.
-The council meet half termly to discuss important matters arising but are also working on an “Eco-Schools” project to meet Eco-targets with regard to aspects of the academy.
+The council meet half termly to discuss important matters arising, including projects that form part of our “Eco-Schools” targets with regard to aspects of the academy.
 Student Voice is fed from tutor groups, through the representatives to the main council to make decisions on things such as: changes to the student planner, aspects of uniform, catering facilities, social areas and equipment and also to determine our academy attributes – the “guidelines” by which we all (staff and students) conduct ourselves day to day here are OSA.

 We also have representatives on the Arts Council and Sports Council – where students are able to develop and enhance their talents and skills in their chosen areas, offering a huge support to events within those faculties.